 3. Do we have the right team in place?

 Is your existing team enough to hit your goal?
 If not, why?
+What changes might need to be made?
 Do you need to replace any team members or hire new ones?
 Get to work quickly on building the team you will need.

 4. Is my sales process working?

 Regardless of when you developed your sales process, you should review it on a regular basis and update it where necessary.
 The new year is a great opportunity for this review.